 Undergraduate students:

-The PAW Lab often has both paid and unpaid opportunities for undergraduates to get involved in research.
-If you would like to learn about ways to join our lab group for undergraduate research experience, please contact me (amcintur@uw.edu).
-If you are an undergrad in SEFS, check out the Senior Capstone as a one possibility.
+The PAW Lab sometimes has both paid and unpaid opportunities for undergraduates to get involved in research.
+If you would like to learn about ways to join our lab group for undergraduate research experience, please fill out this form.

 Credit: Thanks to Briana Abrahms, Sarah Converse, Kaitlyn Gaynor, Brian Harvey, and Mark Scheuerrell for their excellent websites and resources, which I’ve drawn from here.